-From the moment he began to record statistical information on his games of go, which was in June, 1980, Steven also began to record the number of times a seki would appear in his games.
-So far, up until the end of (a period that spans consecutive months) a total of sekis have appeared in the games that Steven has played within that period.
+From the moment he began to record statistical information on his games, which was in June, 1980, Steven also began to record the number of times a seki would appear in his games.
+So far, up until the end of (a period that spans consecutive months) a total of sekis have appeared in the games that Steven has played in that period.

-Most of the time, when sekis do appear, they do so at the rate of one per game; however, on a few rare occasions, some games can have more than one seki.
-So far, in regards to Steven's games, the breakdown is as follows: Steven has played games in which only one seki has occured of all his games), and games in which two sekis have occured of all his games).
+Most of the time, when a seki does appear, it does so at the rate of one per game; however, on a few rare occasions, some games have had more than one seki.
+So far, the breakdown is as follows: Steven has played games in which only one seki has occured of all his games), and games in which two sekis have occured of all his games).
 This means that, all together, at least one seki has appeared in of Steven's games of his total, or, if rounded off, To date, Steven has never played a game in which three sekis have appeared.
 (By the way, Steven, has never had a triple ko either.
 He sometimes wonders which of the two phenomena -- a triple ko or three sekis in the same game -- is the more rare.)

 (Take note that the current number of sekis that are declared to have appeared in Steven's games is a conservative count.
 It's conceivable that in some games, a seki was in the process of being formed, but one of the players resigned before the existence of the seki became obvious; and, consequently, that seki was not counted.
 This possibility of not recognizing the existence of a seki in the making would certainly be more likely to occur when Steven was a still beginner.
 This may help to explain the lower number of sekis, relatively speaking, that are reported to have occured in the early years of Steven's statistics when compared to later on (see the charts below.))